 - Information about the dog – breed, size, owner’s name, contact information, witness reports

-- Proof of injuries sustained without provocation – photos, video, torn clothing, medical report from physician
+- Proof of injuries sustained without provocation – photos, video, torn clothing, medical report from a physician

 If a dog owner is found liable in a dog bite accident in Missouri, they are required to pay up to a $1,000 fine.
 In addition to this, if the accident caused serious harm or death to another person, or the dog had attacked someone else in the past, the animal is required to be seized immediately by St. Louis Animal Control, impounded, and put to sleep to prevent future harm being done to others.